Logiqx/gps-guides/guidance/garmin/setup/README.md

-APPro is very simple to use and will ensure that your watch is using the most appropriate GNSS settings and activity mode.
+APPro is very simple to use and will ensure that your watch is using the most appropriate GNSS setting(s) and activity mode.
 The app will also display a "run report" after each run, whether you have come to a stop, or tacked / gybed.

 Basic instructions for APPro are available on the Connect IQ store.
 You may wish to change the selections for field 1 + field 2 (perhaps "2 sec" and "10 sec") and speed units, but most of the default settings should suit most users.